sjjhsjjh/blender-driver/documents/backlog.md

 -   Unit tests for InterceptProperty setattr.

--   Get a JSON representation of a path store principal.
+-   Implement POST after thinking about what it should do.
+POST to an array could append to the array, easy.

--   HTTP server that responds to a GET request with a JSON representation of the path store.
+-   How to do applyImpulse?
+Maybe by POST to an "impulse" property, that gets pushed down to a setter, that executes the applyImpulse and discards its own value.

 -   Move heavier diagnostic logs into unit tests in which Mock objects track calls.